Dmunch04/Chirp/README.md

 ### Communicate

 Want to Communicate with us and the rest of the community?
-You can join our Discord group here: https://discord.gg/8EeVJaS.
-There's always someone ready to help you out, or just chat with you.
+You can join [our Discord server](https://discord.gg/8EeVJaS).
+There's always someone ready to help you out or just chat with you.

 > If you have a bug report or feature request, you can also create a ticket on the repo